junwang4/correlation-to-causation-exaggeration/README.md

 and output a BERT model in folder `code/working/eureka/model_pubmed_biobert`

-3.2 Apply the above trained model to the headline and the 1st two sentences in associated 21342 press releases
+#### 3.2 Apply the above trained model to the headline and the 1st two sentences in the 21,342 press releases that reported the above 20,683 papers

 ```
 python run.py sentence_claim_strength_classification --data_type=eureka --data_augmentation=True --task=apply_one_full_model_to_new_sentences